deployEMDS/technical-documentation/tests/sharing_agreement/negotiation/negotiating_sharing_agreement/test_4_2_1_6/code-protoemds_final_stack/README.md

 - connector control-plane, data-plane, identity-hub, STS, and proxy workload image versions;
 - public Ingress or Gateway hostnames and TLS certificate readiness;
 - the provider and consumer `did:web` values; and
-- the deployed observability service used for trace correlation.
+- the deployed STS and observability components.

 Expected outcome: two intended connector tenants and their public routes can be identified, and the TLS certificate resource or trusted public certificate can be associated with each DSP hostname.